Converting WGS84 to UTM for AV Pipelines

 return eastings, northings

-Repeated forward and inverse projections can accumulate floating-point error that exceeds the 0.1 m tolerance required for lane-centerline alignment.
-After projection, inverse-transform back to WGS84 and compute the Euclidean distance from the original coordinates.
-Deviations exceeding 1e-4 m flag the tile for forensic analysis:
+Repeated forward and inverse projections accumulate floating-point error that can exceed the 0.1 m tolerance required for lane-centerline alignment.
+After projecting, inverse-transform back to WGS84 and measure the residual.
+Tiles whose maximum residual exceeds 1e-4 m must be quarantined, not silently merged:

 def validate_round_trip(